joepv/joepv.github.io/_pages/sonos.md

 When the Sonos API answers the Fibaro request the `getAlarms()` function is called.
 In this function I parse the XML SOAP resonse with regex.
 There are XML parse examples for the Fibaro System on the forums, but they all didn't work, because of the SOAP headers.

-I know this is not the best way to do this (I you know a better way, teach me please), but the following code parses an alarm set on a Sonos device to a LUA variable:
+I know this is not the best way to do this (I you know a better way, please teach me), but the following code parses an alarm set on a Sonos device to a LUA variable:

 ```lua
 -- find the first <Alarm ID... /> tag char number...